aryeelab/guideseq/README.rst

         EMX1:
             target: GAGTCCGAGCAGAAGAAGAANGG
             barcode: AGGCATGAGATCGC
-            description: Round 3 Adli
+            description: EMX1 Round 3
             treatment: discovery
             cell_type: 293

 Absolute paths are recommended.
 Be sure to point the ``bwa`` and ``bedtools`` paths directly to their respective executables.

-Once you have a manifest file created, you can simply execute ``python guideseq.py -m PATH/TO/MANIFEST.YAML`` to run the entire pipeline.
+Once you have a manifest file created, you can simply execute ``python PATH/TO/guideseq.py -m PATH/TO/MANIFEST.YAML`` to run the entire pipeline.
+All output files, including the results of each individual step, will be placed in the ``output_folder``.

-You cannot yet run steps of the pipeline individually, though this functionality is planned for future releases.

 License